-Hey, it's dakun!
-I've mixed for Kota the Friend, Louyah, Limi, Jutes, Gervs, Shaker, JAG, and tons more.
-I've been producing and mixing for 11 years, and have my Bachelor's in Audio Engineering.
+With over 50 million streams, I've mixed for Kota the Friend, Louyah, Limi, Jutes, Gervs, Shaker, JAG, and tons more over the 12 year's I've been in audio.
+I've got my Bachelor's degree in Audio Engineering, and have background in a very diverse amount of styles.
 If you want someone that will mix your stuff real nice and clean, I'm your guy!

 dakun’s mixes rip! great dude and great engineer. had me sounding like an angel

 Dakun is with out a doubt the best I've ever worked with.
 He is quick and efficient with every move he makes as a producer / audio engineer.
 We've completed 3 albums and numerous singles over the span of 1 year.
 Truly blessed to work with him.
 I would HIGHLY recommend Dakun for anything you are in need of!

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: There's a ton!
 My biggest thing to date has been my work with Louyah.
 We've done over 20.5 million streams together, but our biggest song ended up with meeting Snoop Dogg and going insanely viral on TikTok.
 I'm just so proud that both of us literally came from nothing and were able to build each other up beyond our wildest dreams.
 These records mean the world to us.
 I'm also super proud of my work with Kota the Friend, we have done so much together over the years and it's been enjoyed by so many fans.
 It's been an honor to be a big part of telling his story!

 Q: What are you working on at the moment?